Sassy Koonz Official Accounts

 A red flag is if the URL of the Facebook profile doesn’t match the profile name.

 Look at the photo below.
 When you search for my name, Tracy Caywood, in Facebook these are some of the results.
-Notice how one scammer used my EXACT profile photo, and another scammer used a random photo of a lady with a red Maine Coon.
+Notice how one scammer used my EXACT profile photo.
+Another scammer used a random photo of a lady with a red Maine Coon.

 What they do is scour Facebook pages and groups, and reply to comments made by other people.
 They drop links to their groups, and offer a “friendly” invite into the group.

-If they see someone who is interested in a kitten on a legitimate Facebook page or Group, they will send that person a direct message.
+If they see someone interested in a kitten on a legitimate Facebook page or Group, they will message that person directly.
 The message will contain information about how to buy the kitten they’re interested in.

 Most breeders aren’t even communicating on Facebook anymore because of this about the reservations of kittens.
 They’re directing everyone to their respective websites for information about getting a kitten.